Rishi Opel, Writer and Director of The Grind, discusses the making of the film

 Bo Bilstup was a great DOP.
 I had interviewed around ten different cinematographers who were all great, but none had shot anything similar to what I wanted.
 When I saw Bo’s work I knew immediately he had a good eye.
 We sat down and discussed the look of The Grind.
 We had a lot in common and we had a similar taste in movies.
 He told me his favourite movie was Magnolia.
 Bo told me he thought the movie should be hand held with a fly-on-the-wall look.
 Bo was also the only person to send me an honest review of my script which led me to think that he really believed in the project.

 I would say start of by writing a short film.
-Start with a 2 page script.
+Start with a 10 page script.
 Go out and shoot it on one weekend and then edit it.
 Show it to people, ask them what they liked and what they didn’t like.
 Get some training and learn how other people make their films.
-You can join Shooting People, Raindance, Mandy.com & Chris Jones regularly runs classes on how to make films.
+You can join film networking sites like Shooting People, Raindance and Mandy.com.

 There were changes to the script too.
 A lot of the darker scenes were removed from the film and several producers involved wanted to remove these scenes and concentrate on the character development and drama side of the story such as the back story of the characters.
 Many people believed that my vision was too violent.